miloshevskayaa/rsschool-cv/cv.md

 ### Home

 ### About me
 I'm Dana and I'm front-end developer.
-I study in college.
+I study in college in Minsk.

 ### Skills
 * #### HTML